bigeasy/bigeasy/README.md

 [Compassion](https://github.com/bigeasy/compassion) is an atomic log based on a [Paxos](https://github.com/bigeasy/paxos).
-People are drawn to the Paxos implementation via NPM but all that repo it is core Paxos algorithm.
-If you want to use that Paxos you should instead use Compassion.
-Compassion provides the network communication and implements an `async`/`await` interface you can use to build applications.
-It provides an interface for onboarding new instances.
+People are drawn to the Paxos implementation via NPM but repo it is the core Paxos algorithm without networking components.
+If you want to use that Paxos implementation you should instead use Compassion.
+Compassion provides the service discovery and network communication.
+It implements an `async`/`await` interface you can use to build applications.
 You can use [Conference](https://github.com/bigeasy/conference) to implement a map/reduce, which ends up being a useful concept in consensus applications, allowing you to take actions based on whether or not all participants have been notified.
-Currently sketching out [Addendum](https://github.com/bigeasy/addendum) as a proof-of-concept for this consensus work that implements the `etcd` interface in Node.js using Paxos instead of Raft.
+Currently sketching out [Addendum](https://github.com/bigeasy/addendum) as a proof-of-concept for Compassion that implements the `etcd` v2 API in Node.js using Paxos instead of Raft.

 ## Packet Parsing

-[Packet](https://github.com/bigeasy/packet) is a binary parser generator for Node.js that generates pure-JavaScript whole or _incremental_  parsers and serializers from a syntax-bashed JavaScript.
-These ought to be as performant as any parser or serializer you would write by hand.
+[Packet](https://github.com/bigeasy/packet) is a binary parser generator for Node.js that generates pure-JavaScript whole or _incremental_  parsers and serializers from a syntax-bashed JavaScript definition language.
+These generated parsers and serializers ought to be as performant as any parser or serializer you would write by hand.

 ## Logging

-[Prolific](https://github.com/bigeasy/prolific) is yet another logging library, but one that is both performant due to asynchronous message processing during normal operation, and durable due to synchronous message processing upon uncaught exception.
+[Prolific](https://github.com/bigeasy/prolific) is more than yet another logging library.
+It is both performant due to asynchronous message processing during normal operation, and durable due to synchronous message processing upon uncaught exception.
 Unlike other logging libraries Prolific will not lose your parting stack trace.
 The final messages will be captured and redirected to the